Print

 Work culture in San Francisco

-San Francisco's trendy, bohemian character has influenced the working culture of many of the businesses based there.
-While it's unlikely that the financial services sector will forego its formal attire, some of the largest corporations in the San Francisco Bay are known for having an unorthodox atmosphere geared towards the happiness of their employees.
+San Francisco's trendy, bohemian character has influenced the work culture of many businesses based there.
+While it's unlikely that the financial services sector will forego its formal attire, some of the largest corporations in San Francisco Bay are known for having an unorthodox atmosphere with policies geared towards the happiness of their employees.

 Many of these companies also place great importance on environmental sustainability and improving the world through technology, as the city continues to be at the progressive forefront of American business.